All the Man That I Need: Background

 Around this time, American musical sibling group Sister Sledge was recording songs for their album, The Sisters when they were offered the song to record.
 The group's lead singer Kathy Sledge would end up recording the song as a vocal duet with singer David Simmons and the song would be prominently featured on the album.
 During the group's promotion of the record, which included their top 40 rendition of Mary Wells' "My Guy", they appeared on Soul Train where they would perform "My Guy" along with "All the Man I Need" with Kathy Sledge and Simmons performing the song.
 Unlike "My Guy", however, the ballad failed to become a hit, only reaching number 45 on the Hot Soul Singles chart and failing to chart on the Billboard Hot 100.

 Pitchford later stated that although different versions of the song were recorded, no one was scoring a major hit with it: "I figured that it was one of those songs that was going to get cut a number of times and not ever have its day," he said.
 During a dinner with Arista Records president Clive Davis, the song came up and Davis asked Pitchford to send him a demo.
 Davis had just finished working with Whitney Houston as the executive producer of her second album, Whitney (1987).

-Although he was impressed by the song, he felt they would be unable to do anything with it at that time as Houston had only just finished recording an album, so it would be some time before she would be returning to the studio.
+Although Davis was impressed by the song, he felt they would be unable to do anything with it at that time as Houston had only just finished recording an album, so it would be some time before she would be returning to the studio.
 During this period, Pitchford's publishers received several requests from other artists wishing to record the song.
 Finally, in 1989, Houston began recording the song with producer Narada Michael Walden as she worked on her third album, I'm Your Baby Tonight.